MachinisteWeb/node-atlas/README.en.md

 cinst nodejs
 ```

-or for full install with npm:
+or for full install with NPM:

 ```bash
 cinst nodejs.install